Feeling unsure what type of bed is best for your little one? It’s an age-old debate: bassinet or crib?

 It’s not a secret that newborns sleep a lot — around 16 to 17 hours a day — so deciding where they spend that time can be a big decision.
 It needs to be safe, it needs to be comfortable, and it needs to be within your budget.

 So how do you choose which one is right for your bundle of joy?
-Which bed’s best?
-Taking a closer look at these two options may help you make your choice.
+We’ll share what we’ve learned through our research and personal experience to help you simplify the decision-making process.

 Choosing between a crib and bassinet can be a tough decision — with all the information and different options out there, it can be pretty overwhelming.